ethanmonlux/always-on-automation-runtime/README_Updated.md

 ---

 ## TL;DR for hiring managers

 This is not a chatbot demo.
-It is a **reliable execution layer** for always-on automations and agent-style systems:
+It’s a reliable execution layer for always-on automations and agent-style systems:

-- Webhooks -> validation/auth -> idempotency -> persistent state -> guardrails -> connector execution
+- **Events/webhooks → validation/auth → idempotency → persistent state → guardrails → modular connector execution**
-- Operator controls (status/health/kill switch) for safe production operation
+- **Operator controls** (status/health/kill switch) for safe production operation
-- Designed to be extended with RAG + agent orchestration for real internal copilots
+- Designed to extend into **retrieval (RAG)** and **agent orchestration** to power real internal copilots

 ## License
 MIT